mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Wrote a script to replace all characters A and c from input to Z and e respectively using "tr" twice

+20. Without C, you would live in hiago

+Wrote a script that removes all letters "c" and "C" from input using "tr"